Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     Currying is the process of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.
 Currying is named after a mathematician **Haskell Curry**.
 By applying currying, a n-ary function turns it into a unary function.

-    Let's take an example of n-ary function and how it turns into a currying function,
+    Let’s take an example of n-ary function and how it turns into a currying function,

         const multiArgFunction = (a, b, c) => a + b + c;
         console.log(multiArgFunction(1, 2, 3)); // 6